aodin/golang-for-pythonistas/errors.md

 Go's best answer to this question is a controversial one - `panic` and `recover`.
 They are both built-in functions, and they respectively provide a way to halt or regain program execution.

-They are used sparingly in the standard library for this purpose - immediately halting the program.
+They are used sparingly in the Go standard library.
 Examples include: when a [bad base has been provided to `fmt`](https://github.com/golang/go/blob/release-branch.go1.4/src/fmt/format.go#L231):

 ```go
 panic("fmt: unknown base; can't happen")